radareorg/radare2-book/src/analysis/code_analysis.md

 # Code Analysis

-Code analysis is a common technique used to extract information from assembly code.
+Code analysis is the process of finding patterns, combining information from different sources and process the disassembly of the program in multiple ways in order to understand and extract more details of the logic behind the code.

-Radare2 has different code analysis techniques implemented in the core and available in different commands.
+Radare2 has many different code analysis techniques implemented under different commands and configuration options, and it's important to understand what they do and how that affects in the final results before going for the default-standard `aaaaa` way because on some cases this can be too slow or just produce false positive results.

 As long as the whole functionalities of r2 are available with the API as well as using commands.
 This gives you the ability to implement your own analysis loops using any programming language, even with r2 oneliners, shellscripts, or analysis or core native plugins.